DS-USAFA/Probability-and-Statistics-for-Scientists-and-Engineers-BACKUP/docs/23-Bootstrap.md

 ```
 ##  [1] 8 7 8 1 4 4 2 2 6 9
 ```

 Notice that 8, 4 and 2 appeared at least twice.
 The number 3 did not appear.
 This is a single bootstrap replicate of the data.

-We then calculate a point estimate of the result.
-We repeat a large number of times, 1000 or maybe even 10000.
+We then calculate a point estimate on the bootstrap replicate.
+We repeat this process a large number of times, 1000 or maybe even 10000.
 The collection of the point estimates is called the bootstrap distribution.
-For the sample mean, ideally, the bootstrap distribution should be unimodal, roughly symmetric, and centered at the original estimate
+For the sample mean, ideally, the bootstrap distribution should be unimodal, roughly symmetric, and centered at the original estimate.

 Here we go with our problem.